hpcleuven/VscDocumentation/source/access/windows_client.rst

 distribution.

-To log on to a node protected by a firewall through another login node, e.g., to access the tier-1 system muk, you need to :ref:`set up an SSH proxy with PuTTY <ssh proxy with PuTTY>`.
+To log on to a node protected by a firewall through another login node, you need to :ref:`set up an SSH proxy with PuTTY <ssh proxy with PuTTY>`.

 To establish network communication between your local machine and the